-When coming up with a name for AndAnotherDay, I immediately looked to music as inspiration; David’s Bowie’s catalogue in particular.
-Initially, I looked towards Blackstar as it is one of my favourite albums and it has always been an aim of mine to create a monochrome brand.
-After listening to it a few times over, I realised that the themes and messages were too dark for an optimistic digital agency.
+When coming up a name for the new company I immediately looked to music as inspiration, and David’s Bowie’s catalogue in particular.
+Initially I looked towards Blackstar as it is one of my favourite albums and it has always been an aim of mine to create a monochrome brand.
+After listening to it a few times over I realised that the themes and messages were too dark for an optimistic digital agency.

 I then listened to the rest of Bowie’s catalogue, from Space Oddity and Ziggy through to Heroes and Little Wonder.
-Nothing jumped out which could be used as a brand that was either too contrived or too obvious.
+Nothing jumped out which could be used that a a brand that was either too contrived or too obvious.